 Use Prime Factorization: Prime factorization is a powerful tool for understanding the composition of a number and identifying all its factors.
 To find the prime factorization of a number, break it down into its prime factors, which are prime numbers that multiply together to give the original number.

 The prime factorization of 42 is 2 x 3 x 7.
-This means that any factor of 42 must be a combination of these prime factors.
-For example, 6 is a factor of 42 because it is the product of 2 and 3.
+Also, this means that any factor of 42 must be a combination of these prime factors.
+Also, for example, 6 is a factor of 42 because it is the product of 2 and 3.
 Similarly, 14 is a factor because it is the product of 2 and 7.

 -